cavanaug/nvim-astro4/README.md

 ### v4 Migration

-- nvim-ufo, redo my custom lua folding function
 - alpha, redo my custom ordering, or maybe just move to session mgmt
-- mini.clue??
--
+- read about new astrovim root settings

 ### Next Items

+- Folke flash fix / vs f
+- tmux, sessionx
+- tmux, vim & wsl clipboard
+- diffview (see icebox)
 - History command with fzf
-- Folke flash fix /
 - Surround chars with the lsp select
 - Help, autocmd to determine vert or horizontal
-- Hydra plugin (rotate, motion, diff, quickfix)
-- Project/Harpoon
 - noice (do I really want it), what about vscode cmd window keybind

 ### Todo Items